Handsomeprogrammerx/Ultrasonic-Kuruma/README.md

 -Tinkering: Soldering, wiring, and components selecting.

--Programming: Write own custom program in C++
+-Programming: Wrote own custom program in C++

 -Understanding: Learn about each components: how do they works?, how to use them?, how much they could do.